django-oscar/django-oscar/docs/source/topics/customisation.rst

 doesn't stop there.
 The behaviour of all Oscar apps can heavily be altered by injecting your own code.

-To extend the behavior of an Oscar core app, some bootstrapping is required.
-These steps are detailed below.
-After having completed this, you should generally be able to override any class/model/view by just dropping it in the right place and giving it the same name.
+To extend the behavior of an Oscar core app, it needs to be forked, which is achieved with a simple management command.
+Afterwards, you should generally be able to override any class/model/view by just dropping it in the right place and giving it the same name.